amusecode/amuse/doc/reference/stopping_conditions.rst

     type
-        The type of the stopping condition, integer between 0 and N. defined by the framework.
+        The type of the stopping condition, integer between 0 and N. Defined by the framework.
 Set by the code particle(0...n)
         Index of the particle involved in the stopping condition.
         The index of the last particle must be -1